ethstorage/es-node/README.md

 _Note: Some of the flags/parameters used in `run.sh` are supposed to change over time._

+_Note: It is assumed that you are using the `root` user in the following operations.
+Please add `sudo` before the commands if you are using a non-root user._

 ### About Proof of Storage

 To check if a replica of data is indeed physically stored, the storage providers need to randomly sample the encoded BLOBs with unique storage provider ID (miner address) and submit the proofs to the L1 storage contract for verification over time.
 That is how storage providers collect their storage fees.